 There are many ways to get started with GitHub actions either by creating your own workflows or using existing workflows as a template.
 I highly recommend you browse through the GitHub action marketplace which contains a variety of workflow templates available for anyone to use.
 By looking through existing workflows you can develop ideas for automated tasks and checks you want to run on your own repo.

 If you’re new to GitHub actions it will take some work to learn how to use them properly.
-But the time spent setting them up is worth the time it will save you in the future through the power of automation!
+But the time spent setting it up initially is worth time saved in the future through the power of automation!

-Inspirezone GitHub repositories use actions with linting checks, code execution checks and other workflow types which you are also free to copy and adapt to your own needs!
+The repositories I maintain on the Inspirezone GitHub use actions with linting checks, code execution checks and other workflow types which you are free to copy and adapt to your own needs!

 This involves updating the About description of your repo and adding relevant topic tags to the repo.